Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 # Step 5: Scoping

 Scoping determines how Data Nodes are shared between cycles, scenarios, and pipelines.
+The developer may decide to:
+- Keep data nodes local to each pipeline
+- Extend the scope by sharing data nodes between all the pipelines of a given  scenario
+- Extend the scope further by sharing data nodes across all scenarios of a given cycle.
-Indeed, multiple scenarios can have their own Data Nodes or share the same one.
-For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
+- Finally, extend the scope globally (across all scenarios of all cycles)  For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
 It has a Global Scope and will be unique in the entire application.

+To summarize the different possible scopes are:

-- **Pipeline** scope: two pipelines can reference different Data Nodes even if their names are the same.
+- _Pipeline scope_: two pipelines can reference different Data Nodes even if their names are the same.
 For example, we can have a _prediction_ Data Node of an ARIMA model (ARIMA pipeline) and a _prediction_ Data Node of a RandomForest model (RandomForest pipeline).
 A scenario can contain multiple pipelines.

-- **Scenario** scope: pipelines share the same Data Node within a scenario.
+- _Scenario scope (default)_: pipelines share the same Data Node within a scenario.

-- **Cycle** scope: scenarios from the same Cycle share the same Data Node.
+- _Cycle scope_: scenarios from the same Cycle share the same Data Node.

-- **Global** scope: unique Data Node for all the scenarios/pipelines/cycles.
+- _Global scope_: Data Nodes shared across all the scenarios/pipelines/cycles.

+It is worth noting that the default scope for Data nodes is the Scenario scope.

 ![](config_05.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }